samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 # IoT-Greenhouse-Temperature-&-Irrigation-Controller-Node-Red
 *This Project was developed as part of the Alliance of Bioversity International & CIAT IoT initiatives.

-**This is a full Node-Red flow that was initially developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.
+**This is a full Node-Red flow that was initially developed for automatically controlling the air temperature inside the greenhouses (in campus Palmira, Colombia) and the irrigation of the plants for the Bean Physiology Team.
 However, it can be implemented in other experiment locations where temperature or irrigation must be controlled.

 ***This is one of the projects developed focused on the most important thing in agriculture research, the PLANTS!!!